-Like Chromium, Iron does not have an installation token or Google Update; Iron must also be manually updated, even on Linux.
+Like Chromium, Iron does not have an installation token or Google Update.
+Iron must be manually updated, even on Linux.
 Iron for Windows keeps pace with Chrome’s major releases but the Linux and OS X variants do not.
-In addition to the differences between Chrome and Chromium, Iron further removes Native Client, the checkbox options to use Google's navigation error pages and address bar search predictions, in addition to locale fetching for Google Search, DNS pre-resolution and the Google logo, accout and apps links on the new tab page.
+In addition to the differences between Chrome and Chromium, Iron further removes Native Client, Google's navigation error pages, address bar search predictions, locale fetching for Google Search, DNS pre-resolution and the Google logo, accout and apps links on the new tab page.

 Iron adds advertisement blocking and a user agent string changer via configuration files without the need for extensions.
 Yet Iron's most interesting addition is the privacy.ini file which blocks all outbound background services from the browser.
 And when I say all I do mean ALL—including blacklist checks and updates for extensions, GPUs and TLS certificates, Safe Browsing traffic, even the initial torrent of Client/Server authentication handshakes when the browser is first opened for a session.